Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 int32_t writeResolution(int8_t pin, uint8_t resolution);
 ```

 The PWM resolution for any PWM pin can be set from 1-bit to 16-bit (default 8-bit).
-This has no effect on the DAC pins which are 8-bit only.
 Returns the maximum value that will be always on for the selected resolution: `pow(2, resolution)`

 ### setPinsStatusDefaults()